 Anita Balagopalan, Editor, Sassy Mama Hong Kong

-Describe your kids: My daughter is sweet and social.
-She genuinely loves everybody she knows (and many whom she doesn’t know at all!).
+Describe your kids: My daughter is sweet, social and loves everyone she meets.
 My son is a pocket-sized, self-contained dynamo – full of mischief and energy and with no need of anyone else to help him carry out his tricks.

 Describe your parenting style: With my daughter, I was worried and protective all the time.
 By the time my son came along, I reverted to my natural state of being, which is always super chilled out.